 Choose low-fat, whole-grain crackers that contain at least 2 grams of fibre per serving and no trans-fat.
 Stick to a portion that offers about 15 g of carbohydrate.
 The number of crackers providing 15g of carb will vary depending on the size of the cracker itself.
 Try combining crackers with a source of protein such as low-fat cheese to reduce the impact the crackers will have on your blood sugar and help better satisfy your hunger.

 Eaten in moderation, nuts make a great snack choice.
 With protein and healthy fats, nuts make an ideal snack choice.
-The Canadian Diabetes Association’s 2013 Clinical Practice Guidelines suggest that including nuts in your diet can improve cholesterol and blood sugar levels in people with diabetes.
+Diabetes Canada’s 2018 Clinical Practice Guidelines suggest that including nuts in your diet can improve cholesterol and blood sugar levels in people with diabetes.
 Look for unsalted almonds, walnuts, or any mixed nuts.
 Watch the portions as the calories can add up quickly.
 Because nuts don’t contain carbohydrate, they won’t prevent hypoglycemia or low blood sugar; important to keep in mind if snacks are included in your meal plan to prevent low blood sugars.